roughike/SwipeSelector/README.md

 * **swipe_indicatorMargin** how far the indicators are from each other.
 * **swipe_indicatorInActiveColor** the color for normal unselected indicators.
 * **swipe_indicatorActiveColor** the color for selected indicator.
+*
+## minSDK Version

+The lowest supported SDK version is currently 14.

 ## Contributions